videolan/x265/doc/reST/cli.rst

 	Note that this string value will need to be escaped or quoted to protect against shell expansion on many platforms.
 No default.

+.. option:: --hdr, --no-hdr

+	Force signalling of HDR parameters in SEI packets.
+Enabled automatically when :option`--master-display` or :option`--max-cll` is
+	specified.
+Useful when there is a desire to signal 0 values for max-cll and max-fall.
+Default disabled.

 .. option:: --min-luma <integer>